 The TRHA welcomes the donation of objects that will complement and fulfil our current collections.
 Each donation request is thoughtfully considered by our committee to determine if the gift is in line with the specific criteria for the acquisition and acceptance of donations, as outlined in the TRHA Collections Policy; any object accepted into the TRHA’s collection should be consistent with our mission, be relevant, and be properly cared for.
 If you are interested in making the gift of an object to the TRHA, please ring us on (07) 3630 2245 or email us at heritage@brc.com.au for further advice.

-UPCOMING Event - TUESDAY 13 MAY 2025
+UPCOMING Event (NATIONAL TRUST HERITAGE FESTIVAL) - TUESDAY 12 MAY 2026

 LATEST CONTENT UPDATE